Lawnstein/netty-tcp/README.md

 # netty-tcp
-the netty extension, for tcp-communication.
+the netty extension, for tcp-communication && http-communication